 It is notable that this locking functionality is only deployed after lateral movement, meaning that it would be used to primarily target unpatched corporate networks.
 In a corporate setting (with unpatched machines) it is highly likely that backups would not exist as well.
 The authors appear to be getting to know their target audience and how to best extract money from them.
 On a corporate network, where users are unlikely to be regularly visiting targeted banking URLs, exfiltrating banking credentials is a less successful money-making model compared to the locking of potentially hundreds of machines.

 The TrickBot authors continue to target various financial institutions across the world, using MS17-010 exploits in an attempt to successfully laterally move throughout a victim’s network.
 This is being coupled with an unfinished “screenLocker” module in a new possible attempt to extort money from victims.
-The TrickBot banking trojan remains under continual development and testing in a constant effort by its developers to stay one step ahead.
+The TrickBot banking trojan remains under continual development and testing in a constant effort by its developers to stay one step ahead of cybersecurity professionals.